 Best Get-Up-and-Move Board Game

 Pete the Cat’s cupcakes are missing, and the players will help retrieve them from Grumpy Toad.
-During the game, you’re met with different challenges to complete, such as singing, dancing, or identifying an object or animal.
+During the game, you need to complete different challenges, such as singing, dancing, or identifying an object or animal.
 It’s fantastic if you want to incorporate some physical activity into game night without having to turn on the Wii.

 There are 14 cupcakes to bring back from Grumpy Toad’s tray, as he stole them all from Pete’s birthday table.
 Spin the spinner to know your next move.
 Up to four players can play, and there are 20 birthday present cards with various activities.